-Many anal lubes advertise themselves as ‘numbing.’
+Many anal lubricants advertise themselves as ‘numbing.’
 These kinds of lubes contain numbing agents that desensitize your skin so that you’re less likely to feel pain.
 While that might seem like something desirable if you’re a newcomer to anal sex and you experience pain, it isn’t necessarily a good thing.

-On the contrary, many sex experts caution against using numbing anal lubes as analgesics and desensitizing agents can put you out of touch with your body.
+On the contrary, many sex experts caution against using numbing lubes as analgesics and desensitizing agents can put you out of touch with your body.
 It makes sense if you think about it: pain is your body’s natural defense mechanism.
 It’s there to tell you to stop doing whatever it is you’re doing, and you shouldn’t ignore it.

 If you do choose to use lube with numbing properties, be very careful.
 The last thing you want is to wake up the next day feeling very sore once the effects have worn off.
 I’d recommend sticking with regular, non-numbing anal lube and just easing yourself into it.

-When you’re buying an anal lube, make sure you’re factoring in any allergies or skin sensitivities you might have.
+When you’re buying lube, make sure you’re factoring in any allergies or skin sensitivities you might have.
 Some people react differently to different ingredients than others.
 Look at the product information of the lube of your choice and make sure it doesn’t contain anything that you tend to react too.
 If you have naturally sensitive skin, go for an all-natural lube.

 A final consideration to make is, of course, the price.
-Anal lubes range from $1 at the lowest end right the way up to $50 at the top end.
+Anal lubricants range from $1 at the lowest end right the way up to $50 at the top end.
 It all depends on the quality of the lube and the ingredients.
-Expect to pay more for fancy natural and hybrid anal lubes, and less for water-based products.
+Expect to pay more for fancy natural and hybrid lubes, and less for water-based products.